 Section IV-1.
 Regular: Regular membership is limited to persons who were directly associated with or supported the 71st, 17th or 18th Special Operations Squadrons or AC-119 missions, including their establishment, development, support, or training.
 Regular Members either pay annual dues or can become Life Regular Members, and can hold Association Officer positions.
 Regular Members shall have full voting rights in all Association matters including election of officers and the amending of these bylaws.
 (Amended 9-29-02 Membership Meeting, & clarified 10-2-04 Membership Meeting)

 Section IV-2.
 Associate: Associate Membership may be conferred upon persons not qualified for Regular Membership but deserving of membership.
 This includes spouses or extended family.
-Applications or recommendations for Associate Membership in the AC-119 Gunship Association shall be submitted in writing to the Secretary by applicants or Regular Members of the Association.
+Applications or recommendations for Associate Membership in the AC-119 Gunship Association shall be submitted in writing to the Membership Coordinator by applicants or Regular Members of the Association.
 Associate Members either pay annual dues or can become Life Associate Members at fees commensurate with those of Regular Members.
 Associate Members cannot hold Association Officer positions and do not have Association voting privileges, but do enjoy all other rights and privileges as do Regular Members.
 (Added 9-29-02 Membership Meeting, expanded 10-2-04 Membership Meeting, and Life Associate Membership clarified 9-30-06 Membership Meeting, BoD Mtg 1-8-2012 deleted 2/3 affirmative vote by BoD for acceptance of Assoc Members – Secy makes the call & elevates to BoD if questionable .)

 Section IV-3.
 Life: Life Members are Members who have elected to make a single payment of dues in the amount then set by the Board of Directors and as approved by the membership.
 A Life Member shall enjoy all of the rights and privileges of their respective Membership category.
 Both Regular and Associate Life Memberships automatically transfer to surviving spouses (both transfer as Associate Life Members).
 (Changed 11-23-03 by Board to provide consistency with approved changes from 10-4-03 Membership Meeting)

 Section IV-4.
-Honorary Life: Honorary Life Memberships include the next-closest-kin of AC-119 personnel killed in action in Southeast Asia and other specific honorees who contribute significantly to the AC-119 Gunship Association, at the discretion and vote of the Board.
+Honorary Life: Honorary Life Memberships include the next-closest-kin (that we have located) of AC-119 personnel killed in action in Southeast Asia and other specific honorees who contribute significantly to the AC-119 Gunship Association, at the discretion and vote of the Board.
 Honorary Life Members have the same rights and privileges as Associate Life Members.
 (Clarified 10-4-03 Membership Meeting)

 Section IV-5.
 Charter: Members who also attended the Year 2000 AC-119 Gunship Reunion, have the added distinction of being designated as a Charter Member of our Association.